puppetlabs/puppet-docs/source/puppet/4.3/reference/install_windows.markdown

 If you don't specify any further options, this is the same as installing graphically with the default Puppet master hostname (`puppet`).

-You can specify `/l*v install.txt` to log the progress of the installation to a file.
+You can specify `/l*v install.txt` to log the installation's progress to a file.

 You can also set several MSI properties to pre-configure Puppet as you install it.
 For example:

     msiexec /qn /norestart /i puppet-agent-<VERSION>-x64.msi PUPPET_MASTER_SERVER=puppet.example.com

-See the next heading for info about these MSI properties.
+See [the MSI Properties section](#msi-properties) for information about these MSI properties.

 Once the installer finishes, Puppet will be installed, running, and at least partially configured.